 PSA adds an inaugural 2nd-Year Program and expands the 1st-Year Program by adding a second cohort, then a third.
 The Jen Gouvea Memorial Scholarship is created to continue the important work Jen was passionate about.
 The inaugural 3rd-Year Program is launched.
 Once again, PSA begins to support the Meetup.com PDX Astro Social, providing the community with two free astrology events per month.
 In addition, PSA partners with the Oregon Astrological Association to provide free New Moon Circles for the community each month.
 Both efforts are supported through the Jen Gouvea Memorial Fund.

-PSA moves from its current location which is less than 200 square feet, to a new location almost six times the space at 2110 NE 45th Ave in the Hollywood district of Portland.
+PSA moves from its current location which is less than 200 square feet, to a new location almost six times the space at 2110 Northeast 45th Avenue in the Hollywood District of Portland.
 With more room, PSA triples its Engaged Heart Astrology Library, partially by absorbing the library of the Oregon Astrological Association.
-An astrology-themed shop/bookstore is also opened in the new space.
+An astrology-themed shop and bookstore is also opened in the new space.